+While you can run MudPi manually it is recommended to run it in the background.
 Using a task monitor like supervisord is excellent to keep MudPi running in the background and only is a

 Using a tool like supervisor allows you to keep MudPi running in the event of errors or system restarts.
 This is what I do personally in all my setups.

 |✔||Preparing the SD Card||4:02|

 |✔||Updating Python on Raspbian & Installing Useful Packages||(Video Coming Soon)|